tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 5.7.6 - June 20, 2023 =
+*   New: Minimum WooCommerce supported version: 7.0
+*   Fix: Unable to process refund on the view order screen
+*   Improve: Paystack test mode notice will now be displayed in the WooCommerce Admin Notes Inbox

 = 5.7.5 - May 22, 2023 =
 *   Update: Add support for EGP as an accepted currency